Gravitational waves in ultra-slow-roll and their anisotropy at two loops: Action for the fluctuations

 where we have also accounted for the corresponding symmetry factors.
 There are three diagrams with self-interactions which involve one time integral for each white vertex, as per the in-in formula in eq.\,(\ref{eq:in-in-master}),

 The negative sign in the first diagram arises from switching between $\delta\phi$ and $\varphi$ in the interaction Hamiltonian.
 Finally, the diagram corresponding to the counterterm is

 where the first term is proportional to $\delta_\phi$ and its exact form is irrelevant in what follows.
 Due to general covariance, none of the $\delta_i$ terms can depend on the spatial coordinates ${\bm x}$, but they are allowed to depend on $t$ due to the fact that the background is time-dependent.
 Moreover, due to the fact that we do not work with a specific potential but rather write it as an arbitrary function of time through the slow-roll parameters, the $\delta_{V_n}$ terms have a completely arbitrary time dependence \cite{Ballesteros:2024zdp}.
-Due to this arbitrary time dependence, the divergence in the diagram involving a quartic interaction can be completely absorbed by the counterterm.
-Comparing eqs.\,(\ref{eq:quartic_loop}) and (\ref{eq:counterterm}), we have $\delta_\phi=0$ and\footnote{Note that this is essentially equivalent to using a minimal subtraction scheme to eliminate the divergence.
+Due to this arbitrary time dependence, the divergence in the diagram involving a quartic interaction can be completely absorbed by the counterterm.\footnote{In other words, since we do not have an explicit functional form for the potential in terms of coupling constants, but rather an arbitrary function of time reconstructed from the slow-roll parameters, the counterterms have an arbitrary time dependence that allows us to absorb the divergence (our parameterization for the potential is, in a rough sense, equivalent to having coupling constants with an arbitrary time dependence in the Lagrangian).} Comparing eqs.\,(\ref{eq:quartic_loop}) and (\ref{eq:counterterm}), we have $\delta_\phi=0$ and\footnote{Note that this is essentially equivalent to using a minimal subtraction scheme to eliminate the divergence.
 The finite part of the diagram must be fixed in the usual manner by imposing renormalization conditions.
 In the spirit of \cite{Ballesteros:2024zdp}, we do not go through with this procedure and rather assume that this contribution is at most of the same order as the remaining finite diagrams.}

 We remark that this is only possible because the right-hand side of the above equation does not depend on the external momentum $k$.
 The same cannot be done for the first two diagrams with self-interactions, which would require the counterterm to be $k$-dependent.
 Fortunately, these two diagrams turn out to be completely finite, and therefore yield a nonvanishing correction to the curvature power spectrum independent of renormalization conditions.